 “Maybe one day you’ll see for yourself, Aurellie.”
 Mr Warwick said, not fooled by my sympathy.
 “Maybe one day you’ll see,” he repeated.

-“I’d like to go and visit the lighthouse some time.”
+“I’d like to go and visit the fort some time.”
 I said.
 I had always seen it, even been up close to it in Dad’s work boat a few times, but had never been inside.

 “Oh there’s nothing up there, Aurellie.
 Nothing but bad memories.
 The sooner that old thing sinks into the sea the better.”
 He forced a smile against the grey sky all around.
 “Come on now, we’d best be heading back.”